ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 You are responsible for maintaining and ensuring the availability of all instance components.
 It is recommended that you plan for backup or high availability of all management components.
 For more information, see [Backing up components](/docs/vmwaresolutions?topic=vmwaresolutions-solution_backingup).

-## Services for vCenter Server instances
+## Services for Automated instances
 {: #vc_planning-addon-services}

 You can order services for your instance based on your needs, for example, disaster recovery.
-For more information, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).
+For more information, see [Ordering services for Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).

-Add-on services support varies between vCenter Server with NSX-T™ and existing vCenter Server with NSX-V instances V4.7 and earlier.
+Add-on services support varies between instance types and versions.

 If you want to migrate your F5 BIG-IP or Veeam services from VMware NSX-V to VMware NSX-T, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 {: note}